Drones use by Public Safety Agencies has been growing explosively.

 Drone Sourcing

 The argument over the security of drone data has been ongoing for some time.
-In the USA dues to National Security concerns, Chinese origin drones have come under extreme pressure about drone tracking and whether or not data is actually leaking back to China.
+In the USA, due to National Security concerns, Chinese-origin drones have come under extreme pressure about drone tracking and whether or not data is actually leaking back to China.
 As a result, there is a significant effort to identify drone solutions that meet national security requirements.

-This chase for compliant drones are driving significant interest and investments in the emerging drone industry, especially among domestic drone producers.
+This chase for compliant drones is driving significant interest and investments in the emerging drone industry, especially among domestic drone producers.

 On August 20, 2020, the Pentagon announced that after 18 months of rigorous testing, it had approved five drone suppliers.
 The four US companies approved were Altavian Inc., Skydio Inc., Teal Drones, and Vantage Robotics.
 France’s Parrot SA was the fifth company approved.